Overcoming overthinking and analysis paralysis

 A Short Term Fix:

-If you’re finding it difficult to choose between two alternatives try tossing a coin to decide.
+If you’re finding it difficult to choose between two options, try tossing a coin to decide.

 Then notice how you feel about the result: pleased or disappointed?